balch/MockTrade/PRESENTME.md

 #### Model API

 The **Model API** does the heavy lifting in the model layer.
-It&apos;s main purpose is to persist and retrieve **Domain Objects**.
-Data should be transformed in this layer to map the **Domain Objects** to the underlying storage format.
+It&apos;s main purpose is to persist and retrieve **Model Objects**.
+Data should be transformed in this layer to map the **Model Objects** to the underlying storage format.
 With the correct abstractions and Factory pattern, the **Model API** can be implemented to allow for data sources to be swapped out at runtime (SQL and REST implementations for example).